yochem/autosplit.nvim/README.md

 vim.cmd('cabbrev split Split')
 ```

+This abbreviation however does not work when using a count (`:10sp ` does not
+change to `:10Sp `).

 ## Heuristic for auto option

 The current heuristic for the auto option whether to split vertical or
-horizontal is based on if the current window can split in two 80-column
+horizontal is based on if the current window can split in two N-column windows,
-windows.
-If you think there is a better heuristic, for example using the ratio
+with N being configurable.
+If you think there is a better heuristic, for
-between window width and height, let me know!
+example using the ratio between window width and height, let me know!